shamrockbotics/shamrockbotics.github.io/Scouting/docs/Updating.md

 }
 ```
-Next add the information for the data
+Next add the information for the data.
+This should not change much besides the title and page title names, the rest can be left alone

 ```
 var config_data = `